The United States has July 4. France has 14 juillet. And Switzerland celebrates the National Day on August 1.

 With the kind permission from Migros to take photographs, we went aisle by aisle looking for those Swiss treasures...
 These days, there was barely a POS display without a Swiss cross on it:

 Trying all kinds of new foods is not necessarily on the top of the list for Newly Swissed arrivals.
 However, what better opportunity than Switzerland's birthday to walk the Migros aisles and pick up some new products?
+To help you smooth into the local culinary world, we have compiled a Newly Swissed list of unmissable Swiss foods you should try on Swiss National Day.

 1. Augustweggli Buns

 No doubt that Switzerland is a land of bread.
 Especially for Swiss National Day, bakeries across Switzerland are decking their shelves with cutesy bread buns sporting tiny Swiss flags.
 Slightly on the sweet side, these 1.
-Augustweggli work best for a patriotic breakfast first thing on August 1!
+Augustweggli work best for a patriotic breakfast first thing on August 1.

-Honey from Ticino
+Swiss honey from Ticino

-Flower Petal Cheese by Heidi
+Swiss Flower Petal Cheese

 As if Swiss cheese was not enough by itself, how about Swiss cheese containing colorful dried flower petals?
-The Heidi Blütenkäse from Grisons looks like an Alpine pasture thanks to its marigold and cornflower petals!
+The Heidi Blütenkäse from Grisons looks like an alpine pasture thanks to its marigold and cornflower petals.

 Swiss Style Cheese Spread